moneysmartco/frontier_generators/README.md

 ## Associations

-You can add validations the same way you would add an attribute.
+You can add associations the same way you would add an attribute.
 Currently supported:

 EG: